mtopircean/essential-oils/README.md

 A. External Features Implemented:

--  Tabulate add-on implemented in order to provide a more graphical representation of the database and allow user to easiley read and understand data.
+-  Tabulate add-on implemented in order to provide a more graphical representation of the database and allow user to easily read and understand data.
 ![Alt text](/readme/images/tabulate.jpg)

 -  Colorama was used in highlighting key messages on the screen: